dmuvaa/dmuvaa/README.md

 **dmuvaa/dmuvaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-🔭 I’m currently working on TakaSmart, a Waste Management Platform that aims to minimize waste going to landfills and reward households for implementing waste management best practices.

-🌱 I’m currently learning Backend Concepts in Python.
-These include Pagination, Caching, Encoding, User Authentication, APIs, and i8n.
+I recently built globetranslator.com, an AI-powered language translation app.

+🔭 I’m currently working on 3 SaaS projects: Defined Recipe, Smart Brain Quiz, and Coworking World.
+Defined Recipes enables users create recipes with available ingredients, Smart Brain Quiz is an Interactive Quiz App, while Coworking World lists all available coworking spaces in the world.

+🌱 My go-to stack for SaaS products:
+Next.js (Typescript and Tailwind CSS)
+Supabase (PostgreSQL and Auth)
+Vercel

-👯 I’m looking to collaborate on Open Source Projects.
+👯 I’m looking to collaborate on SaaS Products.

-💬 I regularly write articles on my personal website (Safaritechblog.com) alongside other websites.
+💬 I regularly write articles on my personal website (techlivened.com) alongside other websites.

 📫 How to reach me: Email: dmuvaa70@gmail.com.